AdobeDocs/workfront.sv-SE/help/quicksilver/planning/views/manage-the-timeline-view.md

 <!--move this bullet under the same div as above OR add a span or another div tag?? ??

-* You can resize the records' bars in the timeline view.
+* You can resize the records' bars in the timeline view by clicking, then dragging and dropping their margins in a new position.
 Resizing the records' bars updates their start and end dates immediately.
 For information, see [Edit records](/help/quicksilver/planning/records/edit-records.md).

 -->